Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are shipping on time.

 Catalog & Booklet Design

-Whether it's applied by a printer or a finisher, the right protective coating or laminate can keep your pringing project looking professional.
+Whether it's applied by a printer or a finisher, the right protective coating or laminate can keep your printing project looking professional.

 Even though protection may be necessary on a marketing piece it is often overlooked.
 While a great deal of thought may have gone into a project for the printing press, much less attention has been paid to preserving the artwork after it leaves the printer.
 Aside from using a varnish to highlight a photo, designers often give little thought to the use of protective coatings or laminates.
 And clients may not ask about them at all.

-Liquid coatings can be applied inline by the printer as as part of the printing process or offline after the project leaves the press.
-While some coatings, such as varnish, can be spot applied to a precise point or points on the page just the photos, for example, other coatings, including aqueous coatings, are usually flooded across the entire sheet.
-Different coatings are Available in different finishes, tints, textures and thicknesses, which may be used to adjust the level of protection or achieve different visual effects.
+Liquid coatings can be applied in-line by the printer as part of the printing process or off-line after the project leaves the press.
+Some coatings, such as varnish, can be spot applied to a precise point or points on the page such as just to the photos, for example.
+Other coatings, including aqueous coatings, are usually flooded across the entire sheet.
+Different coatings are available in different finishes, tints, textures and thicknesses, which may be used to adjust the level of protection or achieve different visual effects.
 Areas that are heavily covered with black ink or other dark colors often receive a protective coating to guard against fingerprints, which stand out against a dark background.
 Coatings are also used on magazine and report covers and on other publications that are subject to rough or frequent handling.

 Liquid coatings are by far the most common way to protect print publications.
 They provide light to medium protection at a relatively low cost.
 Three major types of coatings are used: